 After 58 days in the NICU, Kristina was finally strong enough to be cared for at home.
 The family headed back to Wisconsin.
 “We actually went home before my original due date of May 16,” Janet says.

 Kristina is now an active 1-year-old, showing signs of walking, growing some hair, and giggling often.
-“Everyone at the Fetal Care Center was incredible,” Janet says.
+“Everyone at the Cincinnati Fetal Center was incredible,” Janet says.
 “Going through this has opened my eyes to how strong a baby can be.
 I can’t believe all Kristina has been through.
 It’s awe-inspiring.”